Published

 This protects insurance companies from regulatory penalties and potential costs linked to missed filings or reporting errors.

 Heron adds value here by maintaining a full audit trail as it processes submissions.
-This makes it easier for teams to document compliance and demonstrate adherence to evolving requirements.
+This makes it easier for teams to document compliance and demonstrate adherence to changing requirements.

 Another advantage is how Heron enriches raw data into business intelligence.
 Heron connects to dozens of trusted sources, from industry codes to credit bureaus, and even validates addresses against postal records.